jehboyes/finance_manager/docs/source/cli_setup.rst

    The shell commands are written for PCs, and some will differ for Macs.

-1. Create a folder that will house the application's code.
-2. Clone the `github repository <https://github.com/jehboyes/finance_manager>`_ to that folder.
-3. Open Powershell in that folder.
-4. Create a virtual environment by typing `py venv venv`.
-5. Activate that virtual environment by typing `venv\scripts\activate`. `(venv)` should appear at the start of your shell.
-6. Type `pip install -r requirements.txt`, which will install the required libraries in the virtual environment.
-7. Type `pip install . --editable`, which will install the package.
+1. Open a command line terminal
+1. *Optional* Activate the virtual environment you are installing the package on.
+2. Install the package from pypi using pip with the following shell command ``pip install finance_manager``

+Local configuration
+^^^^^^^^^^^^^^^^^^^

+The CLI relies on a local file named 'config.ini' to provide credentials for accessing the various databases referenced within the CLI.
+A blank 'config.ini' will be generted the first time the application is run, with blank values for the connection parameters required.

 You're ready to start using the CLI!
 See the :ref:`usage page <cli_usage>` for more instructions.

-Local configuration
-^^^^^^^^^^^^^^^^^^^

-The CLI relies on a local config.ini file to provide credentials for accessing the various databases referenced within the CLI.
-A blank config.ini will be generted the first time the application is run.